themagicalmammal/howtolinux/README.md

  ```

  ### - Debloating
  ###### Remove useless stuff that you don't need.
 If you use this stuff don't remove them.
-And atleast read what it does before your remove them.
+And at least read what it does before your remove them.
  - **Calculator** - you know what a calculator is, I generally use the chrome calculator directly.
  ```bash
  sudo apt remove --purge gnome-calculator && sudo apt autoremove